Around wine

 Why is the wine red / white / rosé?

 This is certainly one of the first questions we ask ourselves about wine: why is it available in white, red, rosé? their juice remains white.
-The differences in color of the wine are in reality mainly explained by the maceration of the grape skins in the fermentation juice .
+The differences in color in wine are actually mainly explained by the maceration of the grape skins in the fermentation juice.
 These are soluble pigments located in the skin of the grapes that are responsible for the red color of the wine.
 Regarding the intensity of the color, various parameters are taken into account, such as the grape variety, the yields of the vine, the terroir and the climate, the vinification, the aging, the sugar content, the age of the vine. wine.

 How do I store my wine properly?